 Crescent Hotel History

+The 1886 Crescent Hotel and Spa has a rich and fascinating history.
+On the Hotel's Fourth Floor, one finds the hotel's historic archives.
+Here guests can read about the earliest accounts of the hotel from stories taken from the Eureka Springs Times Echo as well as view artifacts collected over the years.
+A unique collection of Crescent College as well as a Calliaphone from the Baker era is on display.
 When visiting the Crescent Hotel be sure to pick up a Walking Tour Book.
 This book is not only a great resource to learn about the history of the hotel but it is a perfect souvenir to take home.
-Pick your copy up today at the front desk for $3.50.
+Pick your copy up today at the front desk for $2.00

 Crescent Hotel Opens Today

 Eureka Springs Times Echo - May 20, 1886